From April 2023 to November 2024 one or two weekend a month

 The learner will be able to;

-2 explain association of peri-implant mucitis /peri-implantitis with periodontal disease,
+2 explain association of peri-implant mucositis /peri-implantitis with

 4 explain periodic examinations and items to be tested in implant therapy,